jagobagascon/Natural-Sorting-for-Java/README.md

 A simple Java class that provides natural sorting for strings.

 ## Usage
-Step 1 Add the JitPack repository to your build file
+Step 1 Add the GitHub Maven repository to your build file
 ```xml
 <repositories>
 	<repository>